bmolaie/quiz-4-7-corrections/README.md

 ## quiz 6
 1. I marked console.log as a correct answer, in addition to prompt for this question.
 Prompt is correct.
 However, console.log is incorrect as it is not designed to return a value.
 2. I received partial credit for this answer as I marked console.log and prompt correct.
 However, I did not mark alert as a correct answer.
 Alert is correct, though, because it is a built-in function that is designed to accept parameters.
-4. The correct answer to this question was that the parameters that did not receive arguments will be undefined.
-This is correct since --------------
+4. My answer was wrong since I put that the function will return undefined.
+This is incorrect because only the parameters that did not receive arguments will be undefined, not the whole function.
-5. This answer was that the extra arguments will be ignored.
-This is because ---------
+5. My answer was that the extra argument values will overwrite one or more of the parameters.
+However, I can understand that if more arguments are passed than there are parameters in the function definition, the extra arguments will be ignored.
 6. This answer would be correct because it accepts the parameters and achieves the goal of the function.
 The answer I chose is incorrect since the variables do not need to be declared again.
 9. I received partial credit for this question.
 I did not include this answer as correct:
 ```function multiply(a, b, c, d) {